Overview

 Sensus Access

 Sensus Access can be accessed through Western’s Disability Access Center (DAC), and will check your document on upload, scan it, and make it more accessible and/or convert it to another format.
-However, the document will likely still need checked, as this tool doesn’t have the same skills as a human mind.
+However, the document will likely still need to be checked by a human!